Palmetto Buffalo Grass in Melbourne

-Palmetto Buffalo Grass is a tough, soft leaf Buffalo that is available Australia wide and is the #1 selling brand of Buffalo grass in the world.
+Palmetto Buffalo Grass is a tough, soft leaf Buffalo turf variety that is available Australia wide and is the #1 selling brand of Buffalo grass in the world.
 With combined sales in the U.S., Australia and South Africa, no other proprietary brand of Buffalo grass comes close to the quantity sold.

 Stenotaphrum secundatum ‘SS100′ is the genus, species and cultivar name of this turf.
 Thus ‘SS100′ is the cultivar or variety name of the turf.
 Palmetto is the trade name, or brand name.

 Read our guide to learn more about how we prepare and plan your instant turf installation in Melbourne.
 It takes specialist equipment and high-quality fertiliser to keep a lawn looking as fresh as the day it was laid.

 Water thoroughly for 7-10 days after installation and take care that the water is saturating the soil beneath the turf.
 2-3 weeks after laying, you may mow lightly to tidy up the lawn.

 Our team can help you choose the right lawn for your needs.
 Make an enquiry with Austral Turf today to receive a no-obligation, free quote.
 If you have any further questions, call us on 0433 037 360.

 People want a lawn that they can simply mow, water much less, fertilise once or twice a year, and above all look great almost all the time.
 Palmetto Buffalo Turf provides a great looking lawn with minimal fuss.
 It can be used in residential or commercial properties, and it’s perfect for large landscaping projects.

 Outstanding Winter Colour